 Can parakeets eat oranges?
 Oranges are many people’s favorite foods.
 People eat them, drink their juice, or put them in smoothies.
 Since so many people eat this fruit frequently it’s not surprising that a large number of parakeet owners wonder if they can share their favorite fruit with their birds.

-If you want a quick answer, here ya go: Parakeets can eat oranges.
-These citrus fruits are completely safe for budgies to consume and are a part of a healthy diet.
+You’ll be relieved to hear that parakeets can indeed eat oranges.
+These citrus fruits are completely safe for budgies to consume and can be part of a healthy diet.
 They contain a good amount of vitamins, minerals, and fiber which are all good for your bird’s well-being.
-As long as you make sure to not overfeed them oranges can be a part of a healthy, balanced diet for your bird.
+As long as you make sure to not overfeed them, oranges can be a part of a healthy, balanced diet for your bird.

 What’s in an orange?

 I’d like to begin by giving a quick overview of the orange.
 Now, I’m not going to bore you to death with a complete history of this fruit, if you’re interested in that I’ll refer you to the corresponding Wikipedia page.
 For our purposes, all we need to know is that they are round, juicy, orange delicious citrus fruits.

 What I will do is give an overview of what exactly is in this fruit.
 By that, I mean the nutrients and vitamins and minerals.
 That way we can get an idea of what we’re putting in our parakeet’s mouth when we’re giving them a piece of it.

 According to nutrition data, 100 grams of oranges contains the following macronutrients: